An earlier edit of this article was published by Maple Tree Literary Supplement.

 Surely not everyone’s assistants are allowed to sit on marble benches in the National Gallery of Canada lobby, cutting pictures from art books purchased minutes ago at the National Gallery bookstore.
 They’re probably dripping glue on the marble floors that visitor’s footprints will later track to exhibition rooms.
 Nor can any artist then take the elevator upstairs to sells those very same cut-out dolls back to the National Gallery for the price of prime real estate in downtown Toronto.
 In Geoffrey Farmer’s Leaves of Grass we see exceptional people-skills; this artist gets along fabulously with curators, he’s in their comfort zone.

 Except that’s not art, it's just pictures from art books glued to sticks, sold for a big bite of taxpayer's money.
 There is really nothing philosophical, nor creative, nor of any depth.
 The work at first looks impressive; it’s long with lots of pictures glued to sticks.
 But after looking closely at a few pics on stick we lose interest; it’s just a bunch of pictures glued to sticks.
 Leaves of Grass is a classical example of superficial art.
 We can only have a superficial view of it because there are no contingent relationships between the images, and while we expect that the work has deeper layers of meaning, a roving eye detects that it does not.
-How low we've fallen since Kitty Scott said no one knows what art is anymore!
+How low we've fallen since no one knows what art is anymore!

 Possibly the philosophy of Farmer's Leaves of Grass lies in the financial trap it creates much like a white elephant; perhaps it gains accrued financial value through the cost of restoration The sticks are brittle and break, the Styrofoam decomposes; this work needs ongoing expensive care by highly paid museum conservators.
-The cost of each restoration adds quite a bit to the value of the work, as the more invested in repairs the less the work can be neglected and the more money it will cost next year.
+The cost of each restoration then adds to the value of the work, as the more invested in repairs the less the work can be neglected and the more money it will cost next year.
 This very expensive object may illustrate the cost of technical expertise that exists around institutional art, for other than being a financial black hole the work begs understanding.